 • Inexpensive to purchase and install

-• Can mimic any look or color
+• Can mimic stone or wood look or color

-• Fast and easy to install
+• Fast and easy installation

 Cons